1989 Chinese protests by region: Changchun长春

-Harbin
+Harbin哈尔滨

 The capital of Heilongjiang saw around 9,000 students demonstrate in front of the provincial government buildings on May 15, 1989.
 They declared their support for the student protests in Beijing and demanded that the governor of the province, Shao Qihui, come out to for dialogue.
 After a long standoff with police, the vice governor came out to try and pacify the crowd by taking the petition and said that the governor would talk with them on May 20.
 The students, unhappy with this, continued to demand Shao come out until he finally did.
 Unable to immediately appease the students, dialogue between the demonstrators and the governor went on well into the night.

 After several days of continuous protesting, May 17 saw the student protesters in Harbin numbering at 25,000, nearly half of the entire student population in the city.
 Participants started to see the movement as more than just temporary and started to create their own autonomous student organizations and prepared for their own hunger strikes.

 By May 31 things managed to settle down in the city and students started to calm down.
 In Heilongjiang University officials made an agreement with the student federation to continue their operation and the federation, in good will, recalled students from Beijing.

 As early as the night of June 3 people in Harbin started to hear about the military crackdown in Beijing.
 The next day more than 7,000 protesters took to the streets mourning those that died in Beijing all the meanwhile chanting anti-Li Peng slogans.

-Shenyang
+Shenyang沈阳

 Two days after it first broadcast in Shenyang, the April 26 Editorial drew enough ire from students that the city saw its first major demonstrations.
 These demonstrations sparked again when the Yuan Mu dialogue was televised.

 After four consecutive days of demonstrations, more than 20,000 students marched on May 17, 1989.
 More spectators began to watch the students as well, with nearly 10,000 onlookers in Shenyang's Zhongshan Square alone.
 At the end of the day, onlookers around the students at the government buildings reportedly number at around 100,000.